mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 ### The strategic acquirer

 With the company in stronger shape, I decided to take another shot at searching for a buyer.
-Going through a broker didn't work, so I began reaching out to buyers on my own.
+Going through a broker didn't work, so I began contacting buyers on my own.

 In his book [_The Art of Selling Your Business_](https://books.builttosell.com/sp/the-art-of-selling-your-business-free-book-landing-page/), John Warrilow encourages founders to seek acquisitions from "strategic buyers," companies that could use your business as part of their growth strategy.

 For example, if you're a salsa company that consistently makes $100k/year, a typical buyer might acquire you for $300k.
-But a buyer who already manufactures tortilla chips, would see obvious synergy between the two businesses, so your salsa company would be worth $400k-600k to them.
+But a buyer who already manufactures tortilla chips would see obvious synergy between the two businesses, so your salsa company would be worth $400k-600k to them.

 {{<img src="synergy.webp" alt="Screencap of Jack Donaghy from 30 Rock saying 'First of all, never badmouth synergy.'" max-width="400px">}}